St Ouen’s Bay

-Faulkner Fisheries at L’Etacq doesfresh local seafood grilled or barbequed in tin foil with bench seating overlooking the bay.
+Faulkner Fisheries at L’Etacq on the northern end of St. Ouen’s Bay cooks fresh local seafood grilled or BBQ in tin foil with bench seating overlooking the bay.

 WHAT TO SEE & DO

-For birdwatchers, just behind St Ouen’s Bay is St Ouen’s Pond which is home to The Wetlands Centre, both a state-of-the-art bird hide as well as a wetland interpretation centre.
+For birdwatchers, just behind the bay is St Ouen’s Pond which is home to The Wetlands Centre, both a state-of-the-art bird hide as well as a wetland interpretation centre.